 - Encourage the talkers to keep their chats brief.
 If necessary, you can let a chatty office worker know they are actually keeping others from completing their work.
 If someone is constantly wandering over to a co-worker’s cubicle with coffee and chatting about their weekend for a half-hour every day, remind them that others may have different workloads or preferred working times.

-- Find tools and think of ideas to help with distractions and share with your employees.
-For instance, some companies remove internal messaging tools because the constant notifications and non-stop communication can stress out employees.
+- Find tools and think of ideas to help with distractions and share them with your employees.
+For instance, some companies remove internal messaging tools because constant notifications and non-stop communication can stress out employees.
 Instead, encourage your teams to designate times on their calendars to discuss projects, or train your staff on how to manage and organize notifications so they don’t become overwhelming or bothersome.

 - Invest in technology that allows you to track and report on employee time.
 Goal transparency allows leaders to create roadmaps and realistic timelines for each step of every process.
 By defining and tracking when each worker hits their goals, everyone can practice better time management.